tvladyslav/vpnparty/README.md

 # vpnparty

 A LAN party via VPN.
+Allows games to discover each other through VPN like if they were in local network.

 ## How it works